 Charlie was showing signs of weakness and loss of appetite since last month.
 She was undergoing treatment but showed very little improvement and her symptoms recurred this month.
 The bear care staff observed reduced activity and a significant drop in her usual energy as she would be spotted resting most of the time due to weakness.
-Alarmed at this drastic, unexpected change, the veterinary team conducted thorough medical examination and ultrasonography which revealed inflammation and fluid retention in her liver.
+Alarmed at this drastic, unexpected change, the veterinary team conducted thorough medical examination which revealed inflammation and fluid retention in her liver.
 In spite of our best efforts and intensive treatment, Charlie passed away due to liver cancer.

 In spite of her serious condition, Charlie would muster the little energy she had, to interact with her siblings and to play with them.
 When spotted napping at odd hours, Ron would hurriedly make his way to Charlie and playfully nudge her to wake her up.
 She would trail behind Ron and Ginny as her strength gave up and the excitement that she would show for a bowl of porridge, her favourite meal, was also no longer visible.